Conflict

 Location

-On the afternoon of June 21st, 2024, an alleged Israeli strike on the tents hosting internally displaced persons in the Al-Mawasi refugee camp located west of Rafah in the Gaza Strip killed at least 16 civilians, including one woman and two children.
+On the afternoon of June 21st, 2024, an alleged Israeli strike on the tents hosting internally displaced persons in the Al-Mawasi refugee camp located west of Rafah in the Gaza Strip killed at least 14 civilians, including one woman and two children.
 Other sources put the death toll as high as 30.
 At least 34 civilians and possible more than 50 civilians were injured in the incident.
+Two other individuals were also killed and have been identified as militants.

 The incident was initially reported by the Palestinian News Agency (Safa News) at 16:04, which first reported eight “martyrs” but continually increased the death toll — citing a “medical source” from Al-Jazeera and the Palestinian Ministry of Health— to 25 over the following hours, and the number of injured was reported as more than 50.
 Safa News had previously stated that people in the area were injured “as a result of gunfire and shells from Israeli tanks.”
 According to Facebook user Siham-Haifa Daoud, 30 people died in the alleged attack.

-Social media tributes by family members helped Airwars to identify the names of 16 of the victims who were killed.
+Social media tributes by family members helped Airwars to identify the names of 14 of the civilian victims who were killed, as well as two individuals identified as militants.

 29-year-old Omar Hassan Khalil Al-Najjar was killed along with his 18-year-old brother Abdel Razzaq Hassan Khalil Al-Najjar.